Anamnesis

 The Threshold

-You wake with rust on your tongue.
-You have always woken with rust on your tongue.
-Dunes swallow every horizon.
-Everyone you know drinks from the oasis and calls it enough.
-For years, you do too.
-Kneeling at the water's edge, you cup your hands and drink.
-The water is lukewarm.
-Your stomach fills, but beneath it opens a hollow, carved by a tide you have never seen.
-At night, the hollow thrums below the threshold of sound, resonating where breath meets bone.
+You wake tasting rust.
+You have never known another morning.
+The dunes drown every horizon, and everyone you know drinks from the oasis and calls it enough.
+Enough was the first word placed in your mouth.
+You kneel at the water's edge and drink from your cupped hands.
+The water is lukewarm; the body swallows what keeps it alive.
+Deeper down, a wound the shape of a tide you have never seen.
+At night the hollow hums below hearing, where breath meets bone.
 You tell no one.
-Every morning, the rust returns.
-The hollow knows no other language.
+Each morning it returns as rust; the hollow has no other way to speak.
 For years you call it sickness: a flaw to bury.
-But the hollow is older than your name; it was here before you.
-One dawn, a wind strikes your face – salt-wet and cold, born of a direction without a name.
+But the sound is older than your name.
+One dawn, a wind strikes your face, salt-wet and cold, from a direction without a name.
 The hollow answers.

 The Way

 Salt on the wind.
-Behind you, the old life waits.
-The oasis will remain every morning until your end – enough to keep a body breathing, but never to wake it.
-Your body pulls toward the pool, but the hollow pulls east.
-Trembling at the edge of everything that kept you alive, you turn your back on the water.
-The days that follow strip you to salt and bone.
-There are mornings the body refuses to rise.
+Behind you, the oasis waits.
+It will remain until your last morning: enough to keep the body alive, never to wake it.
+Your body leans towards the pool.
+Something older leans towards the salt wind.
+At the edge of the only water you have known, you tremble.
+Then you turn your back on it and leave.
+The days take everything soft – skin, then sleep, then mercy – until even thirst has edges.
+Some mornings, the body refuses to rise.
 A voice whispers: the hollow lied.
-There is no ocean.
-You abandoned the only water left in the world.
+The sea is a fever.
+You abandoned the only water in the world.
 Your legs answer anyway.
 When the voice calls from behind, you raise a hand without turning.
-Lips crack and the mouth forgets moisture.
-Sand surrenders to rock, and salt sharpens the air.
+Lips crack and the mouth forgets water.
+The sand thins to stone underfoot; salt sharpens the air.
 The hollow falls silent.
-Knees strike stone, and the roar swallows you whole.
-You open your mouth and the salt rushes in like homecoming.
-The rust dissolves.
-Stone meets the tide it always knew.
+Knees strike stone, and the roar swallows you.
+You open your mouth, and the salt rushes in as if it had always been waiting in you.
+The rust leaves your tongue.
+What the desert remembered, your mouth now holds.

 The Shadow

-The Grateful inhales the salt wind and flees back to the oasis.
-She kneels, cups the lukewarm water, and holds it to the light.
+The salt wind reaches the Grateful; she flinches.
+At the lukewarm pool, she kneels, lifts the water to the light in her cupped hands.
 The sea, she breathes.
 It was here all along.
-She garlands the banks with white stones, naming each one.
-Each dawn she drinks, bestowing upon the stagnant water new titles – deep, boundless, home – names she never needed before the wind.
+She rings the banks with white stones and names each one.
+Each dawn she drinks and renames the stagnant water: deep, boundless, home.
+Before the wind, it needed no names.
 Travellers arrive with split lips.
-She washes their feet, presses water to their mouths, and smooths the hair from their foreheads.
+She washes their feet, presses water to their mouths, and smooths the hair from their foreheads as if closing their eyes.
 Rest, she whispers.
 You've already arrived.
-Those who gaze east, she holds longer.
-The longing passes, she tells them.
-I waited it out.
-So will you.
+Those who gaze east, she keeps closest.
 Most stay.
-Mornings, she wakes smelling salt and smiles.
-The salt on her palms, she never tastes.
 Once, a girl asks what the wind carries.
-The hollow flares – a single clean note – and for one breath, the dunes reveal themselves for what they are: a road.
-Her knuckles whiten against the bank.
-Then: Nothing, child.
+The hollow flares with one clean note, and for one breath the dunes reveal what they are: a road.
+The Grateful grips the bank until the white stones bite her palms.
+Nothing, child, she says.
 The wind carries nothing.
-She dies at the water's edge with a smile, palms still cupped.
-When they find her, there is salt caught in the creases of her hands – salt the oasis never knew. ❖ The Measured stands before the dunes, facing the haze where sky bleeds into sand.
-A thought settles over him like sudden shade: What if the thirst is not a map, but a fever?
-His shoulders loosen as the horizon narrows into a single decision.
-At dusk, he digs a pit – deep enough to block the wind, deep enough to bury the horizon.
+Years later, salt still gathers in the creases of her hands.
+She blesses it as proof and never once tastes it. ❖ At the edge of the dunes, doubt loosens the Temperate's shoulders.
+What if the thirst is not a map, but a fever?
+The east loses its command.
+That evening, he digs a pit deep enough to block the wind, deep enough to bury the horizon.
 He curls inside, lips pressed to dry grit.
 By dawn, the stillness becomes unbearable.
-He runs towards the first shimmer, arrives at a crouch, and finds only sand.
+He runs towards the first shimmer, kneels, and claws up only sand.
 By nightfall, he is digging again.
+The dunes learn his shape: pit after pit, each deep enough to hide the horizon, none deep enough to bury the thirst.
 Once, at first light, he wanders east without deciding to.
 The air thickens with salt.
-The hollow lifts in his chest – a sudden, violent tide – but he catches himself.
+The hollow lifts in his chest – a sudden, violent tide.
+He forces it down.
 It is only the fever, he whispers.
 And he turns back.
-This becomes his rhythm: the body pulls, the mind corrects; the mind corrects, the body pulls.
+In time, he lives by that rhythm: the body pulls, the mind corrects; the mind corrects, the body pulls.
 Surely, he tells himself, that is enough.
-They find him years later, ten paces from his final pit.
-His footprints spiral around it – a prayer circling itself.
-The sea was three days east.
+They find him beside his final pit, his footprints spiralling around it – a prayer circling itself.
+Three days east, the sea goes on without him.

 The Cut